hueyyeng/VesperiaGuide/docs/missables_spoiler_free.md

 ## After the Event with the Don

-- [ ] In Dahngrest, enter the western bar and you will get the an item from Optional Wise NPC (Estelle's Teacher Part 3)
+- [ ] In Dahngrest, enter the western bar and you will get an item from Optional Wise NPC (Estelle's Teacher Part 3)
 - [ ] In Dahngrest, sleep at the Inn to earn a new title (Sleepless Night)
 - [ ] In Dahngrest, sleep at the Inn and there is a 100% chance that you will get a scene.
 Repeat this for four scenes in total.
 A certain playable character will learn the Special skill which enables the use of Mystic Artes
 - [ ] Enter the Shaikos Ruins (Truth Of Ruin's Gate Part 1)